cncf/wp-svg-autocrop/README.md

 # How Can I Get a Valid SVG?

 If you can't find a valid SVG, you can get an original AI or EPS version of the logo and convert it to an SVG at [cloudconvert.com](https://cloudconvert.com).
-Alternatively, you can have a graphic designer recreate a logo when a high resolution image is unavailable.
+Alternatively, you can have a graphic designer recreate a logo when a high-resolution image is unavailable.